Staff Members

 Provides funds to support students without fixed housing.
 Examples of costs include transportation to and from school and a Homeless Student Support Counselor to liaise between the student, family, and school.

-The NSLP Equipment Grant funded a new food warmer for Craftsbury Schools.
+The NSLP Equipment Grant funded a new food dishwasher for Woodbury Elementary.

 Stronger Connections supports an MTSS Coach Salary and Benefits at Craftsbury Schools as well as School and Family Engagement contracted services.